AdaCore/spark2014/lrm/source/introduction.rst

   and partially-specified features may be outside of
   |SPARK| by definition, though their use could be allowed and a warning or error
   generated for the user.
 See section :ref:`in_out` for further details.]
+  *Note that the current draft of this document does not necessarily  define all restrictions necessary to guarantee an unambiguous semantics.*

 .. _explain_sprs: